Paul McGuinness

-Paul McGuinness (born 16 June 1951) is the founder of Principle Management Limited, a popular music act management company based in Dublin, in the Republic of Ireland.
+Paul McGuinness (born 16 June 1951) is an Irish talent manager.
+He was the founder of Principle Management Limited, a popular music act management company based in Dublin, Ireland.
 He was the manager of the rock band U2 from 1978 to 2013.

 Early life

 McGuinness was born in a British military hospital at Rinteln, Westphalia in Germany, where his father, Philip McGuinness (a Liverpudlian) was serving with the Royal Air Force.
 His mother Sheila McGuinness née Lyne, was a schoolteacher from County Kerry, Ireland.
 There were three children in the family: Paul, Niall, and Katy.

 McGuinness received his early formal education in Ireland at the private Jesuit boarding school Clongowes Wood College.
 From there he went on to Trinity College Dublin, where he directed plays, edited the magazine T.C.D.
 Miscellany, and promoted gigs, but dropped out without a degree.

 Career

 Early years

 Before becoming involved with U2, he worked as a film assistant director on productions such as John Boorman's Zardoz.
 For a time, he also managed folk-rock group Spud.